Vibha04p/sql-business-insights/notes/ecom_schema.md

 initiated	20
 failed	13

-Maximum number of refunds have succeeded.
+The maximum number of refunds has succeeded.

 Block 5: